emberjs/ember-inspector/README.md

 - Update `package.json`'s `emberVersionsSupported`: add a second element that indicates the minimum Ember version this inspector *does not* support.
 - Release a new version (See "Minor and major versions").
 Create a branch for this version.
-- Run `npm run lock-version`.
+- Run `yarn run lock-version`.
 This will build, compress, and upload this version to S3.
 - Update `package.json`'s `previousEmberVersionsSupported`: add the first Ember version supported by the recently locked version (the first element in the `emberVersionsSupported` array).
 - Update `package.json`'s `emberVersionsSupported`: Move the second element in the array to the first position.
 Add an empty string as the second element to indicate there's currently no maximum Ember version supported yet.
 - Commit.